-The TLE9260QXV33 is a monolithic integrated circuit in an exposed pad VQFN-48 (7mm x 7mm) power package with Lead Tip Inspection (LTI) feature to support Automatic Optical Inspection (AOI).
+The TLE9262-3QX is a monolithic integrated circuit in an exposed pad VQFN-48 (7mm x 7mm) power package with Lead Tip Inspection (LTI) feature to support Automatic Optical Inspection (AOI).

-The device is designed for various CAN automotive applications as main supply for the microcontroller and as interface for a CAN bus network.
+The device is designed for various CAN-LIN automotive applications as main supply for the microcontroller and as interface for a LIN and CAN bus network including the CAN Partial Networking feature.

-To support these applications, the System Basis Chip (SBC) provides the main functions, such as a 3.3V lowdropout voltage regulator (LDO) for e.g. a microcontroller supply, another 5V low-dropout voltage regulator with off-board protection for e.g. sensor supply, a HS-CAN transceiver supporting CAN FD for data transmission, highside switches with embedded protective functions and a 16-bit Serial Peripheral Interface (SPI) to control and monitor the device.
+To support these applications, the System Basis Chip (SBC) provides the main functions, such as a 5V lowdropout voltage regulator (LDO) for e.g. a microcontroller supply, another 5V low-dropout voltage regulator with off-board protection for e.g. sensor supply, another 5V/3.3V regulator to drive an external PNP transistor, which can be used as an independent supply for off-board usage or in load sharing configuration with the main regulator VCC1, a HS-CAN transceiver supporting CAN FD and CAN Partial Networking (incl.
+FD tolerant mode) and LIN transceiver for data transmission, high-side switches with embedded protective functions and a 16-bit Serial Peripheral Interface (SPI) to control and monitor the device.
 Also implemented are a configurable timeout / window watchdog circuit with a reset feature, three Fail Outputs and an under voltage reset feature.